No space? No problem. Just follow our simple tips and tricks to sneak in more storage space into your home.

 The idea of a tiny house with that minimal lifestyle is on the rise.
 Just do a quick google search and you’ll find a gazillion articles and blogs of people promoting the “tiny house movement” — a social movement that promotes simple living in small homes.
 Even Netflix is in on it, just check out the show Tiny House Nation!
 While the concept of ‘less is more’ brings an abundance of benefits like reducing one’s carbon footprint, having fewer house chores to do, getting cheaper rates for renovation and decoration, and conserving energy — it does pose a significant problem: Storage space.

-When you’re living in a small home where space is limited, it can be frustrating to find storage area.
+When you’re living in a small home where living space is limited, it can be frustrating to find storage area.
 Fret not, no matter how small your house or your room is, there are ways to sneak in extra shelves or baskets in places you wouldn’t otherwise consider!
 Think open corners and floating shelves.